translated_content> How mathematics is used in quantum physics

 • Use of complex numbers to model wave-like phenomena

-• Emission of electrons by metallic materials under light radiation
+• Emission of electrons from metallic materials under light radiation

 • Applications of group theory to describe the symmetries of physical systems